zuozhenggh/learning-library/developer-library/converged-db/converged-db-with-ML/data-prepration/data-preparation.md

     ![](./images/data-preparation-41.png " ")

-10. Now, write click on the `SQL Query` node and select `Run`.
+10. Now, Right click on the `SQL Query` node and select `Run`.
 After successful completion, a green tick mark will appear on the node.

     ![](./images/data-preparation-42.png " ")